pavelsolis/EMwords/README.md

 ## Instructions for Replication
-Execute the codes.do file to replicate the results in the paper
+Execute the pq_analysis.do and the pqm_analysis.m files to replicate the results in the paper
-- The codes store the tables and figures in the respective folder

 Execute the paper.tex file to generate the PDF version of the manuscript